Treats severe allergic reactions (including anaphylaxis) in an emergency situation.

 Adrenalin, Adrenalin Chloride, Auvi-Q, Epi-Pen, EpiPen Auto-Injector, EpiPen Jr Auto-Injector, Epipen, Epipen 2-Pak Auto-Injector, Epipen Jr 2-Pak Auto-Injector, Twinject

 When This Medicine Should Not Be Used

-Because anaphylaxis (severe allergic reaction) can be life-threatening, there is no reason this medicine should not be used to treat a person with anaphylaxis.
+A severe allergic reaction can be life-threatening, so there is no reason this medicine should not be used.

 How to Use This Medicine